thomashoullier/pkg-merge/README.md

 (take the case of many identical coins for example).

 Let us explain in a practical way the general procedure one can follow to solve the problem.
-Image you have your coins in front of you on a table.
+Imagine you have your coins in front of you on a table.
 1. Begin by arranging them in groups of the same face values.
 1. Then inside those groups, arrange them in non-decreasing order of numismatic value.